-Unless a petition is filed within five working business days after receipt of the report of abuse or neglect, abuse, neglect, or dependency, the Director shall give written notice to the person making the report that: report, unless requested by that person not to give notice, as to whether the report was accepted for investigation and whether the report was referred to the appropriate State or local law enforcement agency.
+Unless a petition is filed within Within five working days after receipt of the report of abuse or neglect, the Director shall give written notice to the person making the report that: report as to whether the report was accepted for investigation and whether the report was referred to the appropriate State or local law enforcement agency.

-Within five business days after completion of the protective services investigation, the Director shall give subsequent written notice to the person making the report, unless requested by that person not to give notice, as to whether there is a finding of abuse, neglect, or dependency, whether the county Department of Social Services is taking action to protect the juvenile, and what specific action it is taking.
+Within five working days after completion of the protective services investigation, the Director shall give subsequent written notice to the person making the report as to whether there is a finding of abuse, neglect, or dependency, whether the county Department of Social Services is taking action to protect the juvenile, and what specific action it is taking.